My Path to Personal Knowledge Management (PKM)

 - LNO (Leverage/Neutral/Overhead) – definitely helping me as a leader, could have been helpful as an IC

-- Daily Flow – time is my default mental model (and the Obsidian plugins that make it possible)
+- Daily Flow for time as my default mental model (and the Obsidian plugins that make it possible)

-- Daily notes as a core intersticle journal (Period Notes)
+- Daily notes as a core interstitial journal (Period Notes)

 - Process for low friction capture (QuickAdd)